Yugoslav First League: All time top goalscorers

+All time top appearances

 Notable clubs (at least 10 top-flight seasons or at least one title)

 Over the years the Yugoslav First League featured many different teams, but there were always a number of teams that stood out, typically from the bigger cities.
 Among these were:

 UEFA coefficients

 The following data indicates historical Yugoslav coefficient rankings among European football leagues.

 Successor leagues

 The 1990–91 season was the last season held in its usual format, with clubs from all federative units participating in the championship.
 The breakup of the country also broke up its top-flight league into several smaller ones.

+The UEFA recognised the First League of FR Yugoslavia as its successor league.

 Slovenia and Croatia depart

 In June 1991 Slovenia declared independence and Croatia followed suit in October of the same year.
 This meant that their football associations separated from the Football Association of Yugoslavia so they both started their own football leagues.
 The Slovenian PrvaLiga was launched in late 1991, while the Croatian Prva HNL saw its first edition in 1992.
 Affected by the ongoing war in Croatia, the season was held over the course of a single calendar year, from February to June 1992.
 Both leagues have been going on ever since.